 Many companies today have a hard time gaining insights from their marketing data.
-You can’t really know who the people visiting your site are, and just comparing the number of your site visitors with the number of sales you made won’t take you far.
+You can’t know who the people visiting your site are, and just comparing the number of your site visitors with the number of sales you made won’t take you far.
 However, if you’re using CRM to analyze your website traffic, things take a different turn.

 For your business to succeed, you must keep track of your customers but also nurture the leads and push your prospects towards buying.
 There’s a lot to think about, and Google algorithm changes certainly don’t help.
 Tools like CRM and Web Analytics help you along the way, but still, they’re working on two different fronts.
 Today, we’ll teach you how to make them work together.